What is Viscosity?

 Example: 20 seconds, #3 Zahn

 When recording the drain time in seconds, if the count is less than 20 seconds, repeat the test using the next lower cup size.
 If the count is greater than 50 seconds, repeat using the next higher cup size.
-For accuracy, repeat test 3 times and average results.
+For accuracy, repeat the test 3 times and average results.